 How to use sandalwood oil

-The sensual, sweet, deep aroma of sandalwood and sandalwood oil have been used for centuries in religious rituals, spiritual practices, traditional Chinese medicine, purification, and incense.
+The sensual, sweet, deep aroma of the sandalwood tree and sandalwood oil have been used for centuries in religious rituals, spiritual practices, traditional Chinese medicine, purification, and incense.
 It has also been used in many cultures as a natural aphrodisiac.

-More recently, science has revealed a whole host of benefits and uses for sandalwood oil.
+More recently, science has revealed a whole host of benefits and uses for sandalwood essential oil.

 It turns out that sandalwood trees create a unique variety of compounds rarely found in any other plant.
 They’re called santalols.